 To finish off the garden I added some solar lights.
 I got some Cairo Hanging Bauble Solar tree lights from B&M that have elasticated wires and clips to they can be clipped straight to the tree branch.
 They are £1.99 each and I bought nine, these have on switches inside the screw off top so you need to undo the tops to switch each one on before hanging.

 I also got some Argos Home Stainless Steel Solar Market Lights costing £10.
 I paid £5 as I used an Argos gift card I bought on Groupon for a fiver.
 I love the effect of these lights against the white stones thought I don’t think they would be as effective on a darker surface.
-Again, these have on and of switches underneath the tops which need switching on before putting into place.
+We do plan on getting some bigger lights at some point but these will do for now.

-We kept a load of the large stones and bricks that were already in the garden, these came in handy for making a rockery at the edge of the decking.
+We kept a load of the large stones and bricks that were already in the garden, these came in handy for making a rockery at the edge of the decking and to fill a gap behind our shed.
 We layered a few bricks to stop the gravel from spilling out from behind the decking then layered the stones on top.

 I painted some of the bricks using the white masonry paint to make a stand for the fire pit to sit on to help protect the newly painted decking.
 I also painted some of the garden ornaments with the white paint, they have been added to the corner of the old flower beds, they look cute and also prevent the stones from slipping out of the gaps.

-Reusing what was already there not only saved us a bit of money but also meant we don’t have as much rubbish to take to the tip.
+Reusing what was already there not only saved us a bit of money but also meant we didn’t have as much rubbish to take to the tip.

 Feel free to get in touch with any questions, I’ll be happy to offer any advice if you’re thinking of doing your own garden makeover.
 X